madisive/madisive.github.io/about.md

 Hi I'm Madi!
 I live in Indiana, USA.
 Here I blog about what's important to me.

-In my free time I also enjoy gaming and music mixing.
+In my free time, I also enjoy gaming and music mixing.
 I'm a hobbyist software developer.

 ### My blog
 This blog is mostly just for fun.
 It may contain both lighthearted and serious content, with posts ranging from rants to reviews to my personal opinions.
 Check it out :)